 During the Revolution, Bostonians tried to rename King's Chapel Stone Chapel . . . but that name didn't stick.

 Then in 1782, the congregation hired James Freeman, first as lay reader and later as minister.
 He introduced Unitarian ideas and revised the Anglican Book of Common Prayer to embrace Unitarian principles.

-Although Reverand Freeman still considered the church to be Episcopalian, the Anglican bishop refused to ordain him - so in 1787, New England's first Anglican/Episcopalian church transformed into the first Unitarian church in the United States.
+Although Reverend Freeman still regarded the church as Episcopalian, the Anglican bishop refused to ordain him - so in 1787, New England's first Anglican/Episcopalian church morphed into the first Unitarian church in the United States.

-As part of the broad community support for this move, George Washington attended a musical performance/fundraiser in 1789 and contributed 5 pounds toward the new columns the Ionic columns that you can see today.
-Although the columns are designed to look like granite, they're actually made from wood.
+As part of the broad community support for this move, George Washington attended a musical performance/fundraiser in 1789 and contributed 5 pounds to build the Ionic columns that you can see today.
+Although they are designed to look like granite, they're actually made from wood.

 After the chapel's English bell cracked, Paul Revere recast it in his foundry in 1814.
 When it was rehung in 1816, he called it "the sweetest bell I ever made."

 This same bell tolled for Paul Revere when he died two years later.

 And Paul Revere's bell continues to call the congregation to worship each Sunday morning.
 You'll hear its melodic tones in this part of Historic Boston if you're nearby.